⏱️ 4 minute read

 Configuration: Tailoring Calculations to Your Ways of Working

 Not every project follows the same model.
-With Agile projects it is often impossible to fully scope work in advance.
-Staff augmentation services do not require task scoping or time registrations if a team and a timeline is set.
-While the default for calculations is task estimates and time registrations, it is possible to instead use resource allocations as the basis for Estimated, Actual or Remaining Work fields.
+Agile projects often can't be fully scoped in advance.
+Staff augmentation services don't require task scoping or time registrations if a team and timeline are set.
+While the default for calculations is task estimates and time registrations, you can instead use resource allocations as the basis for Estimated, Actual, or Remaining Work fields.

 This is set in Project Settings > Financials.